 - pride – when someone needs care, it can sometimes be hard to ask for help.
 Many people don’t like to admit they need help.
 Sometimes, it is the person being cared for who doesn’t want to ask for help, because they don’t want to seem weak or needy

 - privacy – some people don’t like to share their own affairs with other people.
 This can be especially true in regional or remote areas, where private information can spread easily.

 Sound like you?

-If this sounds like you, or someone you know, it’s important to realise that help may only be a click or a phone call away.
+If this sounds like you, or someone you know, it’s important to realise that help may only be a phone call away.
 Taking the time to find out more can make your life much easier.

-Think about what would help you in your caring role, and explore these pages to find out what help is available.
+Think about what would help you in your caring role, and explore the website to find out what help is available.

 If you have feedback on the site, we'd love to hear from you.